grafana/alloy/docs/sources/tutorials/flow-by-example/first-components-and-stdlib/index.md

 The default log level is `info` and the default log format is `logfmt`.
     {{< /admonition >}}

-    Try pasting this into `config.river` and running `/path/to/alloy run config.river` to see what happens.
+    Try pasting this into `config.alloy` and running `/path/to/alloy run config.alloy` to see what happens.

     Congratulations, you've just written your first River file!
 You've also just written your first {{< param "PRODUCT_NAME" >}} configuration file.
 This configuration won't do anything, so let's add some components to it.